How to Declutter for Better Relationships

 To mirror my stuff I also decluttered my life of people that I thought that I had to have in my life, ideals that didn't really match who I am, and the past which I needed to let go so that I could allow the truest happiest version of myself out.

 This decluttering has left a vacuum that is filling itself up as I write this post.
 I can't tell you that everything has magically fallen into place but what I can tell you for sure is that my life has more purpose than it ever has.....and I can visualize and FEEL what I want my life to be like like never before.
 I have certainty about how my future relationships are going to look like and I have certainty about how I want the things that surround me to feel......and it feels damned good!

 So join me...and declutter to clear your life of the shoulds and the past.
 And then replace it with how you want to feel.

 How can you do this?

-Take my ecourse - The Powerful Room.
+Check out my book - The Powerful Room.
 It will provide a system with worksheets and tutorials about how to shift your mindset around home decor and pick items that make you feel energized.